TheDreadClimber/ClimbingBookTemplate/README.md

 # Climbing Book LaTeX Template

-This repository provides a **LaTeX template** for creating a climbing book.
-It is designed to give you a clean and structured starting point for organizing your climbing guide, stories, or technical documentation in book form.
+This repository provides a **LaTeX template** for creating a climbing guidebook.
+It is designed to give you a clean and structured starting point for documenting crag and route documentation in book form.

-The project uses the standard `book` class in LaTeX, with predefined files for chapters, introduction, front matter, and back matter.
+The project uses the standard `book` class in LaTeX, with separate files for chapters, introduction, front matter, and back matter.

 ---